AVIATION FUEL DEMAND

 Fuel burn and emissions data

-Cirium enables insights on fuel consumption and CO2 emissions by aircraft and flight and summarized by airport and region.
-We eliminate broad assumptions by using our proprietary advanced fuel burn model that accounts for actual operated aircraft type, airtime (versus distance) equipped engines, aircraft attributes and age; coupled with passenger and cargo payload assumptions based on historical data.
+Cirium tracks fuel consumption and CO2 emissions by aircraft and flight and summarized by airport and region.
+Get actual data, rather than averages and assumptions.
+Cirium’s proprietary advanced fuel burn model accounts for actual operated aircraft type, airtime (versus distance) equipped engines, aircraft attributes and age; coupled with passenger and cargo payload assumptions based on historical data.

 SCHEDULE A DEMO